eliihen/wsta/wsta.md

               Print the headers of requests and responses  that  are  sent  to stdout,  including any and all headers of said requests.
-This is very useful for debugging why wsta is not able to connect  to  a server, as you will see the response code it sent.
+This is very useful for debugging why wsta is not able to connect  to  a server, as you will see the response codes sent.

               config key: print_headers (Boolean)